 - Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
-Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Clean around the air-cleaner cover to prevent dirt from getting into the engine and causing damage. - 4.
-Loosen the fasteners and remove the cover.
+Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Clean around the air-cleaner cover to prevent dirt from getting into the engine and causing damage. - Rotate the latches counterclockwise and remove the cover.